Huchuy Qosqo ruins seem from above

 Huayna Picchu

-The peak of Huayna Picchu sits at 2,693m/8,835ft, around 260m/850ft higher than Machu Picchu.
+The peak of Huayna Picchu sits at 2,693m/8,835ft, about 260m/850ft higher than Machu Picchu.

-Huayna Picchu is not recommended for people with vertigo or fear of heights.
+Huayna Picchu is not recommended for people with vertigo or a fear of heights.
 There are some steep stairs and vertiginous areas.

 Machu Picchu Mountain